JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 On a round where an action IS prepared (example: your Heavy Crossbow is loaded), you can perform the action 1 time.

 On a round where an action is NOT prepared (example: your Heavy Crossbow is unloaded), if the Uses Per Round calculation result is greater than or equal to 0.5 and less than 1, 1 round must be spend preparing in order to use this action again.
 If the result is greater than 0 and less 0.5, your character must spend 2 rounds preparing.
-While preparing the [Off Guard](./CombatModifiersAndCombatAssists.md#off-guard-disadvantage) Combat Modifier is gained.
+While preparing the "Off Guard" Combat Modifier is gained.
 If engaged during this time characters can still attempt to dodge while preparing.

 #### Uses Per Round if character is using multiple loaded weapons